datawire/ambassador-docs/howtos/tls-termination.md

 [Install Ambassador Edge Stack in Kubernetes](../../topics/install).

-## Create a Self-Signed Certificate
+## Create a self-signed certificate

 OpenSSL is a tool that allows us to create self-signed certificates for opening a TLS encrypted connection.
 The `openssl` command below will create a